PhilipSnows/quartz/content/Commandment 09.md

 # 9. You Shall Upgrade Strategically
->[!quote] "Ravenclaws are a bunch of nerds.
+>[!hint] "Ravenclaws are a bunch of nerds.
 You overthink everything."
 >
 >—Shut up.